-PS210: Principles of Organic Horticultural Crop Production (A) Instructor: Prof. Goodyear soil amendments, compost and mulches, crop rotation, plant health, management of diseases and pests, companion planting, produce storage/handling and marketing.
-Seminar topics will include making the transition to organic production and definition and legislation of organic food in Canada.
+Study of the principles that form the basis for organic production systems.
+Special attention is given to soil fertility, organic soil amendments, compost and mulches, crop rotation, plant health, management of diseases and pests, companion planting, and produce storage/handling and marketing.
+Seminar topics will include making the transition to organic production, and definition and legislation of organic food in Canada.